Springfield at a glance

 2022

-Hutchins Sr. was pepper sprayed and beaten with batons by a Springfield police officer while he was trying to defuse a domestic incident.
-The jury for the case found that, “the city of Springfield had a custom of failing to discipline officers and this custom demonstrated deliberate indifference to the rights” of citizens.
+The jury found that one officer used excessive force and the two other responding officers unlawfully entered Hutchins’ home in January 2015 while responding to reports of a domestic disturbance.
+Hutchins said police pepper-sprayed his eyes and beat him with batons while he was trying to defuse a domestic incident.
+The jury also found that “the city of Springfield had a custom of failing to discipline officers and this custom demonstrated deliberate indifference to the rights” of citizens.

 Compensation